 - One prenatal visit every week until birth

-Each appointment runs about two hours.
+Each appointment runs one to two hours.
 Partners and children are always welcome at these visits and are given plenty of opportunities to participate in the process through listening to fetal heart tones, feeling the baby’s position, etc.

 During the birth, my role is to support your family and to monitor labor to make sure all is normal.
 While I cannot guarantee any specific birth experience, it is my hope that through getting to know each other during your pregnancy, an idea of your hopes and preferences around the birth will emerge.
 I consider it my responsibility to support you in this, as well as to define the parameters of safety.